 How are e-checks processed?

 Electronic checks are processed via the ACH (Automated Clearing House) network, which is a central piece of digital payment infrastructure for US financial institutions.
-You might imagine ACH as a figurative highway for moving money electronically, and e-checks are just one type of car traveling on that highway.
+You might imagine ACH as a figurative highway for moving money electronically, and electronic checks are just one type of car traveling on that highway.

 E-checks reach their destinations more quickly than traditional paper checks do, as paper checks require additional logistical overhead in order to successfully complete a payment.
-The recipient’s bank must first verify the check, then send it to the originating bank involved for the same verification.
+With traditional checks, the recipient’s bank must first verify the check, then send it to the originating bank involved for the same verification.
 This can take some time in order to execute.

 1. The customer authorizes a transaction